When does a physical system compute?

 The necessary existence of a computational entity is a fundamental and integral part of the framework presented here.
 Without this requirement, there is no differentiation between computation and ordinary physical evolution.
 It also, at first sight, goes completely against the grain of objective science.
 Perhaps the most important conceptual breakthrough of information science at its inception was the separation of information as a quantity from its meaning \cite{shannoncom}.
 The former could be discussed independent of any person or thing performing the computation, whereas the latter was irredeemably subjective.
 If we are now saying that computational processes cannot be described independently of computation entities (human or otherwise), an immediate concern is that the act of computation then becomes wholly subjective, possibly subject to the intent of the entity running the computer, and not something that can be dealt with by an objective scientific theory of computation.
 This is an important concern, which we now address.

 The first thing to note is that all the requirements we have given, including the requirement that a computational entity responsible for representation be present, are objective requirements.
 It is simply an objective fact of the matter whether or not a computational entity is part of the system.
 Consider, for example, that you are watching a student work out a problem using a calculator.
 There is nothing subjective about the existence of the student.
-Furthermore, the requirements on the computational entity are not subjective (there is no requirement, for example, for an intent to compute or any subjective position to be taken up towards the computational device): the requirement is that an encoding and a decoding are present, and this again is an objective fact of the matter.
+Furthermore, the requirements on the computational entity are not subjective (there is no requirement, for example, for an intent to compute or any subjective position to be taken up towards the computational device): the requirement is that an encoding and a decoding are present, an objective fact of the matter.